 Jadhav is not the first RAW operative caught conspiring in Pakistan though he is potentially the most significant.
 The most notable among dozens of Indian spies caught in Pakistan earlier was Ravindra Kaushik who had acquired proper cultural training before entering Pakistan.
 He had even married a local woman and kept on passing valuable information to RAW from 1979 to 1983.

 Another famous RAW agent Sarabjit Singh was convicted of terrorism by the Pakistan Supreme Court for a series of bomb attacks that had killed people in Lahore and Faisalabad during 1990.
 He died in April 2013 following a fatal attack by fellow inmates in a prison.

 Kashmir Singh is another prominent name who was released after spending 35 years in prison in Pakistan upon presidential pardon by General Pervez Musharraf.
 He later confessed that he was indeed an Indian spy.

 And the list goes on.

 But like stated earlier, the revelation of Jadhav far outweighs the previous discoveries.
-So what makes Yadav so big and consequential?
+So what makes him so big and consequential?

 Timing is paramount.
 It comes when Pakistan is deeply embroiled in a desperate war against terrorism and militancy.
 It also coincides with the state’s controversial efforts of implementing a potentially transformational economic project; CPEC.
 The scourge of terrorism and religious extremism is perhaps the greatest challenge confronting Pakistan at present.
 Terrorism has both internal and external dimensions.
 The roots of home-grown extremism can be traced to Ziaul Haq’s regime which saw an explosive growth in madrassas that preached a deeply conservative version of Islam.